srimathinagarajan/myrepo/README.md

-# myrepoA line I wrote on my local computer
+# myrepoA line I wrote on my local computer.
+This is a line I added from RStudio.